Apache Solr: History

 In 2004, Solr was created by Yonik Seeley at CNET Networks as an in-house project to add search capability for the company website.

 In January 2006, CNET Networks decided to openly publish the source code by donating it to the Apache Software Foundation.
-Like any new Apache project, it entered an incubation period which helped solve organizational, legal, and financial issues.
+Like any new Apache project, it entered an incubation period that helped solve organizational, legal, and financial issues.

 In January 2007, Solr graduated from incubation status into a standalone top-level project (TLP) and grew steadily with accumulated features, thereby attracting users, contributors, and committers.
 Although quite new as a public project, it powered several high-traffic websites.

 In September 2008, Solr 1.3 was released including distributed search capabilities and performance enhancements among many others.

 In January 2009, Yonik Seeley along with Grant Ingersoll and Erik Hatcher joined Lucidworks (formerly Lucid Imagination), the first company providing commercial support and training for Apache Solr search technologies.
 Since then, support offerings around Solr have been abundant.

 In November 2009, saw the release of Solr 1.4.
 This version introduced enhancements in indexing, searching and faceting along with many other improvements such as rich document processing (PDF, Word, HTML), Search Results clustering based on Carrot2 and also improved database integration.
 The release also features many additional plug-ins.

 In March 2010, the Lucene and Solr projects merged.
 Separate downloads continued, but the products were now jointly developed by a single set of committers.

 In 2011, the Solr version number scheme was changed in order to match that of Lucene.
 After Solr 1.4, the next release of Solr was labeled 3.1, in order to keep Solr and Lucene on the same version number.